anvilproject/anvil-portal/content/ncpi/ncpi.md

  ![HERO](./_images/ncpi-cloud.png)

-The NCPI is is driving interoperability across  four genomic data commons:
+The NCPI collaboration currently involves four genomic data commons:

 [**AnVIL**](/) - The NHGRI Genomic Data Science The Genomic Analysis, Visualization, and Informatics Lab-space, or AnVIL, is NHGRI's genomic data resource that leverages a cloud-based infrastructure for democratizing genomic data access, sharing and computing across large genomic, and genomic-related data sets. [[more]](/ncpi/platforms#analysis-visualization-and-informatics-lab-space-anvil)